iGEM-Measurement-Tools/measurement_api/README.md

 ```
 This virtual environment will not be committed to the repo, but should be used in case new dependencies are added.
 All dependencies should be explicit (ie, `Flask==1.1.1`, not `Flask`).

+This application does not require Docker - it can simply be run with `python3 wsgi.py` in the root directory.

 ## Dependencies
 All dependencies should be explicitly defined in `requirements.txt`.
 In addition, there should be no dependencies outside of the python environment for this package.